NeoGeographyToolkit/StereoPipeline/docs/examples/rig.rst

 <https://github.com/nasa/astrobee>`_ robot.
 See :numref:`rig_examples`
 for more examples.

+An illustration is in :numref:`rig_calibrator_textures`.
 The dataset for this example is available `for download
 <https://github.com/NeoGeographyToolkit/StereoPipelineSolvedExamples/releases/tag/rig_calibrator>`_.

 This robot has three cameras: ``nav_cam`` (wide field of view, using